Family Assistance Plan: Labor market

 The reaction to FAP by business owners was mixed.
 The main concern business owners had with the FAP was an increase in average income would incentives people to opt for lower-wage jobs.
-As the FAP would supplement earnings for low income families, the labour could concentrate jobs with lower wages as people would be satisfied with working in menial jobs with lower pay.
+As the FAP would supplement earnings for low-income families, the labour could concentrate on jobs with lower wages as people would be satisfied with working in menial jobs with lower pay.
 Additionally, small business owners also worried that people with FAP benefits would demand higher wages and better working environments in the future.
-On the other hand, owners of large businesses welcomed the FAP because they anticipated an increase in labor supply by males, especially in the low wage sector.
-On the other hand, organized labor supported the FAP as it could contribute to an increase in the minimum wage and ameliorate social insurances for laborers.
-From the perspective of organized labor, the program was considered as an opportunity to reinforce labor unions through increasing labor supply.
+On the other hand, owners of large businesses welcomed the FAP because they anticipated an increase in labor supply by males, especially in the low-wage sector.
+On the other hand, organized labor supported the FAP as it could contribute to an increase in the minimum wage and ameliorate social insurance for laborers.
+From the perspective of organized labor, the program was considered an opportunity to reinforce labor unions by increasing labor supply.
 Organized labor groups were more inclined to support the FAP because those in skilled labor positions, often white males, did not feel threatened by increasing amounts of unskilled labour.

 Ideologically, for moderate business leaders and organizations that did not hold low-income citizens responsible for their poverty, the FAP was popular as they thought it could quell urban violence as a form of their contribution to social justice.
 In contrast, conservative business owners also favored the FAP as they believed that this was a tough stance against welfare that could detach people from welfare assistance.

 Gender

-Women thought the FAP, like previous welfare programs, emphasized the role of males in family as welfare was determined with labour participation.
-This meant women, who had irregular jobs with low wages or who stayed at home to focus on household affairs, had to be economically dependent on their male family member.
+Women thought the FAP, like previous welfare programs, emphasized the role of males in the family as welfare was determined by labour participation.
+This meant women, who had irregular jobs with low wages or who stayed at home to focus on household affairs, had to be economically dependent on their male family members.
 This increased male economic power in proportion to female economic power.
 This lowered the value of female labour participation as it reinforced male power and dominance over female family members.
 Thus the government responded to potential inequality between male and female earnings by proposing a daycare system alongside the FAP that could encourage mothers to participate in job training and employment.
 However, the funding only allocated $858 per year per family ($5,450 in 2021), when the HEW estimated daycare costs to be $2000 per year per family ($12,703 in 2021) and did not suggest clear plans regarding its management.
 Additionally, daycare system beneficiaries would also experience a cut in their FAP funding.